MoldyMacaroniX/dashword.net/_src/posts/spaceuk-a-retrospective.md

 # When did SpaceUK start lying?

-In SpaceUK's second apology, he claimed that his absurd difficulty jumps at the start of his career, such as Leyak being his third demon, are legitimate.
+In SpaceUK's second apology, he claimed that the absurd difficulty jumps at the start of his career, such as The Golden being his fifth demon, are legitimate.

+However, as [Samifying](https://youtu.be/9uLNjFiV1Is?si=hEJ-W31LVqY5PRoZ) noted, SpaceUK has been displayed on the in-game Cataclysm leaderboard since approximately June 2020, which would predate his attempts on The Golden.

+This means that if SpaceUK didn't cheat prior to The Golden, he at the very least was lying.
+Which means his second apology also lied.
+So how can we know that everything else in there is truthful?

+*As of the publication of this article, Samifying has not updated the pinned comment or description of his video with a possible explanation for this, so it does appear that SpaceUK was lying about his absurd difficulty jumps, at least to an extent.*

+# Paying people back

+In his second apology, SpaceUK said he would pay back some of the players who he robbed of ad revenue.
+According to Samifying's video, SpaceUK has paid popular Geometry Dash player Trick.
+Also according to that video, Doggie denied being paid by SpaceUK.

+So while we can confirm that Trick has received some money from SpaceUK, there is no evidence known to Dashword that SpaceUK has paid anyone else.